-Fragments of soil, regolith, and bedrock that are removed from the parent rock mass are transported and deposited elsewhere to make on an entirely different set of surface features–the depositional landforms.
+Depositional landforms are formed by the Fragments of soil, regolith, and bedrock that are removed from the parent rock and deposited somewhere else.

 The Valley of Kashmir and that of Manipur are examples of the two most prominent lacustrine plains in India.

 Glacial or drift plains are formed by glacial deposits.